 It is important that the tank is never empty, to avoid air bubbles from entering the machine and breaking it down.

 Now regarding the pressure, make sure that the manometer moves to the number of bars that your machine manual indicates, (usually 9 bars) when you make an extraction.

 The machines for professional use can be connected directly to the water tap and use a special filter to prevent minerals from damaging your machine, connect to a jug, or even come with a water tank that you must fill when needed.

-Regardless of the machine, you have to make sure that the temperature is at the right setting, either by checking the LED indicator (which varies according to model and brand) or that the machine pressure moves correctly, as indicated in your instructions.
+Regardless of the machine, you have to make sure that the temperature is at the right setting, either by checking the LED indicator (which varies according to model and brand) or that the machine pressure moves correctly, as indicated in the manual.

 ALSO TRY THESE RECIPES:

 - Coffee Maker Recipe: A better way to prepare coffee with your machine at home